 Try Your Hand at Slot Machines & Table Games

 Rivers Casino, conveniently located just minutes from Tara Kitchen, opened in early 2017 as the first Las Vegas-style casino in the region.
 You can expect a 50,000-square-foot gaming floor, over 1,000 slot machines, 67 game tables, and more, including dynamic entertainment.

 Check ahead to see if there's a performance happening while you're in town, as bands, comedians, and more have graced the stage at this lively casino.
 Comedian Wayne Brady from Whose Line Is It Anyway and country group Lonestar with the hit Amazed have performed here, just to name a few.
 They also show highly anticipated sporting events.

 Laugh the Night Away at an Improv Comedy Show

 Photo credit: Derek Walker

 Speaking of entertainment, if gambling isn't your thing but you'd still like to get out on the town and see what Schenectady has to offer, MopCo is another great hotspot to hit up.
-General admission tickets are usually just $10 so it won't break the bank, and they're within walking distance of Tara Kitchen, if you go straight there from dinner.
+General admission tickets are usually around $10, so they won't break the bank, and the venue is within walking distance of Tara Kitchen, if you go straight there from dinner.

 MopCo is an exceptional improv theater - this is comedy at its best!
 Situated in an historic former firehouse, MopCo has shows going on all the time along with classes and various special events; you'll probably want to check out one of the shows.
 They have repeating special shows like Maestro, where improvisors compete to escape elimination and be crowned the Maestro, Ladies Nights, and more.